The global NoSQL market is expected to reach $3.4 Billion by 2020 with a CAGR of 35.1%.

 The age of digitization has made the world generate massive amounts of data.
 Most of the conventional databases are not prepared to handle these data seamlessly which gives rise to the need to create the kind of databases that do not require modeling and structuring the data structures before storing it.

-NoSQL (Not only SQL) came as a solution to this problem of relational database management systems and allowed the companies to store massive amounts of structured, semi-structured and unstructured data in real-time.
+NoSQL (Not only SQL) came as a solution to this problem of relational database management systems and allowed companies to store massive amounts of structured, semi-structured and unstructured data in real time.
 It does not certainly imply that it restricts the usage of SQL for these databases.
-Some of the popular NoSQL databases are HBase, Cassandra, IBm Informix, MongoDB, Amazon SimpleDB, Cloudata, etc. Today most of the world famous firms like Google, Facebook, Amazon, etc., are using NoSQL to provide cloud-based services in real-time.
+Some of the popular NoSQL databases are HBase, Cassandra, IBM Informix, MongoDB, Amazon SimpleDB, Cloudata, etc. Today most of the world-famous firms like Google, Facebook, Amazon, etc., are using NoSQL to provide cloud-based services in real-time.

 What was the problem earlier and how NoSQL is resolving it?